amrxtgh69/gochat-backend/README.md

     password VARCHAR(255)
 );
 ```
-7. exit the mysql
+7. exit the mysql shell
 6. run the command ```go run cmd/gochat/main.go```
-7. open a new terminal and run the client
+7. open a new terminal and use the GoChat client